deis/deis/docs/using_deis/register-user.rst

 Register a User
 ===============
 To use Deis, you must first register a user on the :ref:`Controller`.
-To ``git push`` you must provide your SSH public key for authentication.

 Register with a Controller
 --------------------------